Skip to content

 • All (AND condition)

 2. Field Name: Supports manual input, must be an exact value.
-The field name to be matched can be viewed in the Explorer's "Display Columns";
+The field name to match can be viewed in the Explorer's "Show Columns";

-3. Field Value: Supports manual input, supports single value, multiple values, and regular expression syntax;
+3. Field Value: Supports manual input, single value, multiple values, and regular expression syntax;

 4. Operator: Supports 4 modes: in / not in / match / not match. in / not in are exact matches, match / not match are regex matches: